onotakuy/rep1/README.md

 # React Todo App

 A simple Todo application built with React.
+You can now set a due date and priority for each todo item.

 ## Usage